manojnd9/chat_app/README.md

-# Real-time Chat WebApp
+# Real-Time Chat WebApp

 ## Project Description

 This is a real-time chat web application built using **react and typescript**.
-The application allows users to send messages in real-time while also displaying **animated 3D icons** whenever a message is sent.
-Also displaying the chat history between two users (sender and receiver).
+The application allows users to send messages in real-time while displaying **animated 3D icons** whenever a message is sent.
+It also displays the chat history between two users (sender and receiver).

 ## Tech Stack Used